What Is Term Life Insurance & Who Should Buy It?

 Inexpensive

 Affordability is often one of the key advantages of term life insurance.
-Since it provides coverage for a specific period and lacks the investment component found in permanent life insurance, the premiums are generally lower, making it a more budget-friendly option for many individuals and families.
+Since it provides coverage for a specific period and lacks the investment component found in permanent life insurance, the premiums of a term life insurance policy are generally lower, making it a more budget-friendly option for many individuals and families.

 More Coverage Available

-After determining how much life insurance you need, you may be surprised to see the final figure is $1 million or more.
-This sizeable figure can cause people to panic, worrying they can’t possibly afford the coverage they need.
-You can buy $10 million or more in life insurance with term life, getting you the coverage you need in one policy at an affordable price.
+After determining how much life insurance you need, you may be surprised to see that the final figure is $1 million or more.
+With a term life insurance policy, you can buy $10 million or more in life insurance at an affordable price.

 Tax-Free Death Benefit

 If you die during your policy term, your beneficiary or beneficiaries will receive a lump sum from the life insurance company.
-Luckily, term death benefit proceeds are tax-free, so your beneficiary can keep the total amount to use as they wish.
+Fortunately, term life insurance death benefit proceeds are tax-free, so your beneficiary can keep the total amount to use as they wish.

 Flexible Payment and Policy Options

-Term insurance offers several payment and policy options.
+One of the benefits of term life insurance is that it offers several payment and policy options.
 You can choose to pay your premiums monthly, quarterly, semi-annually or annually.
 Most life insurers charge a processing fee if you don’t pay once per year, so you may be able to save with an annual payment.
 You can also choose how long you need coverage, whether one year or 30.
 The most common terms are in increments of five years, from five to 30 years in coverage.

 No Penalty for Canceling

-If you decide to cancel your term policy while it’s active, you can do so without incurring any fees or penalties.
+If you decide to cancel your term life insurance policy while it’s active, you can do so without incurring any fees or penalties.

 Cons of Term Life Insurance